ArnaudDuhamel/recipee_app/README.md

 This application was created for an assignment in the course mobile programming in the bachelor of programming at the Norwegian University of Science and Technology, cohort 2021.

+Before the application was referring to Gordon Ramsay and there was a picture of him in the application.
+This has been removed for the open source version.

 As of November 16, 2023, it can be run as is in Android Studio.

 # Demo